Jonah Heim Player Props: Rangers vs. Tigers

 Tigers Pitching Rankings

-- The Tigers have the 20th-ranked team ERA across all MLB pitching staffs (4.44).
+- The eight strikeouts per nine innings compiled by the Tigers pitching staff ranks 26th in the league.

-- The Tigers rank 22nd in baseball in home runs allowed (67 total, 1.3 per game).
+- The Tigers have a 4.53 team ERA that ranks 22nd among all league pitching staffs.

-- Faedo makes the start for the Tigers, his fifth of the season.
-He is 1-2 with a 4.15 ERA and 22 strikeouts in 21 2/3 innings pitched.
+- Tigers pitchers combine to rank 22nd in baseball in home runs surrendered (68 total, 1.3 per game).

-- In his last outing on Thursday against the Chicago White Sox, the right-hander threw six innings, allowing two earned runs while surrendering three hits.
+- In his most recent appearance on Friday against the Chicago White Sox, the left-hander went four innings, giving up five earned runs while surrendering six hits.

-- In four games this season, the 27-year-old has a 4.15 ERA and 9.1 strikeouts per nine innings, while allowing a batting average of .188 to his opponents.
+- In 10 games this season, the 25-year-old has amassed a 7.80 ERA and 7.4 strikeouts per nine innings, while giving up a batting average of .307 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.